evmarts/blog/_posts/2017-08-10-overlayer.md

 ---
 layout: post
 title: overlaying images with motivational quotes
+topics: [Python, PIL, social media]
+description: In this project we automate of the process of overlaying motivational quotes onto images.
+The goal of this project is to be able to automate the process of creating content for a fitness page on Instagram.
 ---

 This project's goal is to automate the process of overlaying text onto images.
 Images to be overlayed with text are to be stored in the ```/in/bkg``` directory.
 The lines of text are to be stored in a text file ```quotes.txt```.